Download and install

 “JIT Compiler” version

-Note that Linux binaries are dynamically linked, as is usual, and thus might not be usable due to the sad story of linux binary compatibility.
+Linux binaries are dynamically linked, as is usual, and thus might not be usable due to the sad story of linux binary compatibility.
 This means that Linux binaries are only usable on the distributions written next to them unless you're ready to hack your system by adding symlinks to the libraries it tries to open.
-In general, we recommend either building from source or downloading your PyPy from your release vendor.
-Ubuntu (PPA), Debian, Homebrew, MacPorts, Fedora, Gentoo and Arch are known to package PyPy, with various degrees of being up-to-date.
-If you feel like trying a more statically linked binary (which we do not recommend using in production due to potential future security issues), you can find the older 32bit Linux and 64bit Linux at an earlier time of release 2.0.
+There are better solutions:

 : stating it again: the Linux binaries are provided for the distributions listed here.
-If your distribution is not exactly this one, it won't work, likely: pypy: error while loading shared libraries: ….
-You need to hack a lot – or you need to translate your own version from source – or you need to wait until your distribution adds a package, see above – or you can try the statically linked versions listed above.
+If your distribution is not exactly this one, it won't work, you will probably see: pypy: error while loading shared libraries: ….
+Unless you want to hack a lot, try out the portable Linux binaries.

 The other versions of PyPy are:

-- The most up-to-date nightly build with a JIT, if the official release is too old for what you want to do.
+- The most up-to-date nightly binary builds with a JIT, if the official release is too old for what you want to do.
 There are versions for different libc on this site too.